Making your own flour can appear daunting, but the process is actually rather straightforward.

 In terms of flavor, brown rice tends to have a sweeter and nuttier flavor than white rice.
-When it comes to baking, brown rice can give an interesting, fuller taste.
+However, when it comes to baking, brown rice can give an interesting, fuller taste.

-For those who are concerned with the look of their baked goods, also note that brown rice will darken your baked goods.
-Since it tends to be denser, brown rice flour will also make your creations heavier and thicker.
+For those concerned with the look of their baked goods, note that brown rice will darken your baked goods.
+Also, since it tends to be denser, brown rice flour will make your creations heavier and thicker.

 When it comes to nutrition, brown rice takes the prize.
 It’s brown because of the presence of bran, which contains increased levels of protein and fiber.
-A high-fat content also means that brown rice will have a reduced shelf life.
+Unfortunately, a high-fat content also means that brown rice will have a reduced shelf life.

 Brown rice is great for cookies, as it adds a bit of crispiness.
 Used alongside other flours, 30 to 60 percent brown rice would be adequate for your recipe.